d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 $$

-The idea of a softmax dates back to Gibbs, who adapted ideas from physics :cite:`Gibbs.1902`.
+The idea of a softmax dates back to :citet:`Gibbs.1902`, who adapted ideas from physics.
-Dating even further back, Boltzmann, the father of modern thermodynamics, used this trick to model a distribution over energy states in gas molecules.
+Dating even further back, Boltzmann, the father of modern statistical physics, used this trick to model a distribution over energy states in gas molecules.
 In particular, he discovered that the prevalence